-Your pregnancy might be starting to feel much more real.
+Your pregnancy might be starting to feel much more real as you are well into the second trimester.
 You may also feel like you are connecting with your baby as their movements become stronger.
 Try to find a quiet moment every day where you can talk, sing or play music to your baby bump.
 Mums and dads often say that their babies recognise voices and tunes that they heard in the womb once they are born.

 Your bump is growing and other people around you may begin to notice that you are pregnant.